 characterization data and should be taken into account by counties when estimating needed organics diversion capacity.
 This additional tonnage should be

-included in Step E 'Additional Organics in 15 Years (TPY)' More information, including tonnage of green material used as ADC by individual jurisdictions, can be found on
+included in Step E 'Additional Organics That May be Disposed in 15 Years (TPY)' More information, including tonnage of green material used as ADC by individual jurisdictions, can be found on

 CalRecycle's Green Material Used as ADC page.

 County and Jurisdiction Data: Default data in this Calculator encompasses the entire county, including incorporated cities within their boundaries, as AB 876 specifies reporting for entire counties and regional agencies.